 How to Check on Your Stimulus Payment

-Wondering where your economic impact payment is?
+Wondering where the latest economic impact payment is?
 Here’s how to track your stimulus check and what to do if you have problems

 Checking for Your Stimulus Payment: What You Can Expect

-The IRS’s Get My Payment application is the only official way to find out when you’re scheduled to receive your stimulus check.
-It will also tell you how you’ll receive your payment—by direct deposit, by prepaid debit card or by check.
+The IRS’s Get My Payment application is the only official way to find out when you’re scheduled to receive your stimulus payment.
+In fact, the IRS has asked people not to call about stimulus payments.